Depression, the Fuse of Possibilities, Not the End of Life.

 Sometimes life is more than one or two things that can be easily fixed.
 Like the proverbial 'straw that broke the camel's back'.
 The little things added to the one or two big things will drag you further and further down until you feel that there is no hope.
 You feel like you are inside a pressure cooker; and, if just one more thing happens, the top (your top) will blow!
 And your stable life will suddenly become a web of anger, fear and helplessness.
 That will be just the beginning.

 It is a circumstance of everyday life for things to go wrong.
 We all know how true that is; but I’m not saying that when one or two things go wrong you should immediately fall into a ‘woe is me’ attitude.
-The attitude (your attitude and your outlook on life) is what makes or breaks the (camel's) back.
+The attitude (your attitude and your outlook on life) is what makes or breaks the camel's back, so to speak.

 We all live with problems every day.
 The boss is mad, the bathroom just flooded, the car won't start; just another day, right?
 But what about when more and more pile on?
 While you are trying to find solutions for the ones that happened yesterday and the day before, more problems are added to the growing pile today.
 You see money flying out the window in huge flocks as you see the car being repossessed or the house going into foreclosure.
 The saying “bad things happen in threes” gets far outdistanced by the twentieth item that goes wrong.
 Well, not quite that bad, but the feelings are there and so is the worry.
-The emotional roller-coaster has begun it's trip downhill.
+The emotional roller-coaster has begun it's trip downhill; and an overfull balloon can pop.

 Its normal for the depression to begin sneaking up on you at this point; because you have worn yourself out trying to find all the solutions you need.
 The one thing you need to remember during these rough times is ‘the door is there, it’s just temporarily closed by the pressures of what’s happening’.
 The trick is to know that the door is there; there is a way back; things can get better!